 Housing Instability Prevention Program

-The Housing Instability Prevention Program (HIPP) helps pay rent and other housing-related expenses for families in the City of San Diego with low income, experiencing a housing crisis and at risk of homelessness.
-The San Diego Housing Commission (SDHC) operates HIPP for the City of San Diego with funding the San Diego City Council allocated specifically for the creation and continuation of this program.
+The Housing Instability Prevention Program (HIPP) helps pay rent and other housing-related expenses for individuals and families in the City of San Diego with low income who are experiencing a housing crisis and are at risk of homelessness.
+Enrolled households receive assistance for up to 24 months.

 Flyer